Jobspeaker/jobspeaker-chapi-wallet-docs/README.md

 DID Authentication is supported (using `ed25519` for signatures), as well as Verifiable Presentations that include multiple VCs for the VC-Playground Verifier demo flow.

-The wallet demo has been tested on
+The wallet demo has been tested on the following browsers:
 - Google Chrome Version 117.0.5938.132 (Official Build) (arm64)
 - Google Chrome Version 117.0.5938.73 (Official Build) (arm64)
 - :warning: Firefox Version 117.0.5938.132 (Official Build) (arm64) :warning: **Please note that we suggest Chrome for testing purposes.**